DIY

 We don't carry ready

-cut blanks since we cut them to order (to save
+cut blanks as we cut them to order (to save

 wasting time & wood).